 For women of color, self-doubt and the feeling that we don’t belong in corporate workplaces can be even more pronounced.
 Not because women of color (a broad, imprecise categorization) have an innate deficiency, but because the intersection of our race and gender often places us in a precarious position at work.

 This statement felt real to me.
 And after a year of the pandemic and returning to school, I knew it was time to determine my future.
 It was then that I decided to start my management consulting business.
 Why?
 Because of my years of experience and education, I understand the issues, concerns, and joys of women and BIPOC persons working in the public sector.

 I've experienced the frustration of not getting complete information when applying for a grant or finding resources alongside white-male colleagues.
 I know the volume I have had to use to make my voice heard, to have my ideas acknowledged, and to learn to amplify my accomplishments.
 And I know I can help others do the same in the nonprofit and small business world.

 Kevin Cokley suggested in the interview that I agree with and have done: make a work diary.
 Or whatever you would like to call it.
 A journal of accomplishments or a running list of awesomeness!
 Especially those things that didn't get a certificate or a write-up in a journal.
 The first one I did was five pages long and required the help of a good friend to remember facts and convince me that I should celebrate my work.

 Here's a great article by Kat Ambrose: How these women entrepreneurs learned to battle Imposter Syndrome

-As an entrepreneur, I want to help other women and BIPOC persons succeed.
-Whether it is through my organization skills, my understanding of nonprofits, my experience in executive tasks, or working in a world where we are easily overlooked, I am sure that I can help others achieve their goals.
+I want to help other women and BIPOC persons succeed as an entrepreneur.
+Whether through my organization skills, my understanding of nonprofits, my experience in executive tasks, or working in a world where we are easily overlooked, I am sure that I can help others achieve their goals.
 And when I feel like "I'm not good enough," I'll head back to this post and remember that I am excellent!